ianmcburnie/bones/README.md

 </section>
 ```

-If the page alert content or display will be dynamically updated on the client, wrap the alert with `role=alert` or `role=status` to create a live region for assistive technology.
+If the page notice content or display will be dynamically updated on the client, wrap the notice with `role=alert` or `role=status` to create a live region for assistive technology.

 ```html
 <span role="alert">